farcaster-project/RFCs/09-swap-state.md

 Daemon assumes Client and Syncer are stateless.

-All the interactions from the `buy_procedure_signature` protocol message until the end of swap are critical.
-Nonetheless, since it's within a trusted setup composed of own Daemon, Client and Syncer setup, it can be safely replayed.
+All the interactions from the `buy_procedure_signature` protocol message until the end of the swap are critical.
+Nonetheless, since it's within a trusted setup composed of its own Daemon, Client, and Syncer setup, it can be safely replayed.

 The Daemon keeps track of its state but assumes Client and Syncer are stateless.